hzqst/MetaHookSv/Renderer.md

 `minheight` water entity with height smaller than this value will not be rendered with shader program. for example `"minheight" "7.5"`

-`maxtrans` controls the maximum transparency of water, in from 0 ~ 255. for example `"maxtrans" "128"`
+`maxtrans` controls the maximum transparency of water, must be between 0 and 255. for example `"maxtrans" "128"`

+`level` . controls the reflection level.
+0 = only skybox is reflected.
+1 = skybox and world are reflected.
+2 = both skybox, world and entities are reflected.
+3 = use SSR to reflect. for example `"level" "1"`

 ## light_dynamic